Table of Contents

 When the anxiety response is excessive and paralyzing it can become debilitating, ultimately affecting your work, relationships, and the ability to function.
 In most cases, the anxiety can be managed effectively with therapy and medication in addition to the relaxation techniques described above.
 But if symptoms are still unmanageable, a residential anxiety treatment program may be the best course of action to take.

 The residential program can take a deeper look into the issues that may be impacting the anxiety.
 Upon intake, a thorough evaluation of the anxiety disorder will provide information, such as a detailed medical and psychiatric history and a review of medications, which can allow the psychiatrist to diagnose the specific features of the anxiety disorder.
 This data then helps the clinician to create an individualized treatment plan.

 The comprehensive treatment approach will involve various therapeutic activities during the day, such as individual psychotherapy, group therapy, life skills, family therapy, experiential and holistic therapies.
 The residential program offers a more intensive treatment approach while providing a quiet place for the individual to focus on learning relaxation techniques and what to take for anxiety when it flairs up.

 Whether you tackle anxiety through outpatient treatment or a residential program, the great news is that anxiety can be well managed, and your quality of life can be significantly improved.

-KS Mental Wellness is a Palm Springs based mental health program that helps individuals who are struggling with an anxiety disorder.
+Mental Wellness by Ken Seeley is a Palm Springs mental health program that helps individuals who are struggling with an anxiety disorder.
 The peaceful desert setting offers the perfect environment for healing.
 Our expert psychiatric team combines the essential treatment elements for those who are wondering what to take for anxiety.
 If you are suffering from debilitating anxiety, contact the team at KS Mental Wellness today.
 Call (888) 312-4262.